The J.D. Application

 It is strongly recommended that applicants keep copies of their applications for their reference.

-Application Fee, Residency Form and Other Required Supplemental Data
+Application Fee, Residency Affidavit and Other Required Supplemental Data

 Within 5 business days after submission of the online application, the Levin College of Law will send an email acknowledging receipt of the application.
-This email will provide instructions regarding payment of the non-refundable $30 application fee and the completion of the required University of Florida Supplemental Data Form and Residency Form.
+This email will provide instructions regarding payment of the non-refundable $30 application fee and the completion of the required University of Florida Supplemental Admission Information and Residency Affidavit.
 Submission of the application fee and the supplemental forms will be done via the University’s online system.

 Please note that the Levin College of Law will waive the $30 application fee for candidates who received an LSAC Fee Waiver.
 The $30 application fee will automatically be waived for LSAC fee-waived candidates upon submission of the LSAC online application.